 I wrote the Advanced level of Real Life, an Upper Secondary course, published by Pearson.
 The main series authors are the Cutting Edge team of Sarah Cunningham and Peter Moor.

-This then led on to writing the new edition of Total English Intermediate.
+I was asked to write the new edition of the intermediate level of Total English.
 The original authors, Antonia Clare and JJ Wilson, were working on a big hush hush project at the time (it turned out to be Speakout), so I was given a pretty free rein to rewrite it.
 I ended up rewriting more than half, not because the original material wasn’t good (it was), but because once you start unpicking a book and including new texts and recordings, it’s surprising just how much new material you do have to write.
-It’s a bit like using an old lesson plan.
-I rarely do because even when the lesson went beautifully, I feel the need to start changing things and before I know it I might just have well have started from scratch.

 This is the new edition of IELTS Foundation, Macmillan, which is still going strong nearly twelve years after the first edition was published.

 My first project for Pearson, a series designed for mixed exam/non exam classes.
 It is largely based around the Cambridge Preliminary exam, but covers other exams at that level too.

 I was delighted to be asked to contribute to the growing set of ‘How to write..’ e-books produced by English Language Teacher 2 Writer, and now they have produced their first collection of books as a paperback.